WayfaringBloke/dnd/writing/msns/1_Jewellery.md

 	- Cowboy asks how many people you killed
 	- Takes gems, pays d2k creds per player
 	- Oppurtunity for players to ask cowboy about weirdness in setup
-	- THERE'S A PRICE ON YOUR HEAD, best lay low in the basement for tonight
+	- THERE'S A PRICE ON YOUR HEAD, best lay low in the basement for tonight, owner wasn't rich so could only afford to tender your bounty for 48h

 # [Map](https://excalidraw.com/#json=W_biwfYzY6NURPXNTLv3z,WfTky5C1MT0JoVaBKRASdg)
 # Assets